Description / Characteristics:

 Blondinettes bodies (head, neck, body, legs) are colored (blue, brown, black, etc.), e.g. entire plumage being colored.
 They have either white bars or lacing on the wing shields and Moon Spots (spot tails) or lacing on the tail.
 Some varieties may have the lacing extending over most of the body.

-A great description of the Classic Frill pigeon is from Damielle Ramsey (Purebred Pigeon, September/October 2016), where she said, "Dressed to kill in elegant lace, there stands this jaunty little bird with the sweetest expression on it cherubic little face with big, round, dark eyes and the fluffiest little cheek crowned with a needle-point peak crest.
-It struts with just enough of a swagger to accentuate the bell-bottom flare of it luxurious Grouse Muffs, its chest proudly out-thrust to display an ideally long, even frill, reminiscent of the ruffles on a gentleman's regency shirt.
+A great description of the Classic Frill pigeon is from Danielle Ramsey (Purebred Pigeon, September/October 2016), where she said, "Dressed to kill in elegant lace, there stands this jaunty little bird with the sweetest expression on its cherubic little face with big, round, dark eyes and the fluffiest little cheek crowned with a needle-point peak crest.
+It struts with just enough of a swagger to accentuate the bell-bottom flare of it luxurious Grouse Muffs, its chest proudly out-thrust to display an ideally long, even frill, reminiscent of the ruffles on a gentleman's regency shirt (example picture of George Washington on this page).
 What a stunning little work of living art!"

 Description / Characteristics Continued: